HejSumin/spatio-temporal-wind-energy-prediction/README.md

-# Spatio-temporal wind energy prediction using GNNs
+# Spatio-temporal Dependencies in Wind Energy Prediction
+  : An analysis utilizing graph representations of Wind Turbines

 ## Tools

 ### Sample Dataset
-A preprocessed 2-year wind power record from a European country.
-It consists of 1-hour intervals time series data.
-Used wind turbines are randomly selected to preserve the anonimity of the data.
-Due to the confidentiality, raw data is not included in this repository.
+A preprocessed record of wind power production from a European country.
+The dataset consists of 2 years of records divided into 1-hour intervals, and is in a static graph format.
+The wind turbines that are used here are randomly selected to preserve the anonimity of the data.
+Furthermore, due to confidentiality, raw data is not included in this repository.
-The sample dataset was generated with a value `0.001` as threshold using `static_graph_generator.py`.
+The sample dataset was generated with a threshold value of `0.001` using `static_graph_generator.py`.

 ### Pytorch Geometric Temporal